 This module surveys important topics in human rights, focusing on the types of conflicts which occur around language, considering the principles upon which they can be understood and investigated, and examining efforts at solutions, as well as locating attempts to identify and make language rights manifest within a broad context of national and international agreements.

-* What sorts of conflicts occur around language?
-Why?
+* What sorts of conflicts occur around language, and why

-* How are language rights negotiated in institutional contexts such as the courts?
-Government policy?
-Legislation?
-Schools?
-Healthcare providers?
-National and international bodies and organisations?
+* How language rights are negotiated in institutional contexts such as the courts, government policy, legislation, schools, healthcare organisations, also language planning through national and international bodies and organisations.

 1. For Linguistic & other students: control basic concepts and resources in studying Human Rights, as far as they interact with language issues

 2. For Human Rights & other students: basic understanding of socio-linguistic perspectives and principles, as far as they interact with language rights